 Also known as Chinese cabbage, Bok Choy, also known as Pak Choy is a cool climate leafy green vegetable.
 In cool climate zones it is best planted in spring or after winter when the soil begins to warm a little.
 Green and red leafed varieties are available.

 If you can maintain moisture and life in a temperate climate, them you can grow Bok Choy in the home garden.
-This is one of the most widely grown of the Chinese Greens and it is best grown from seed.
+This is one of the most widely grown of the Asian Vegetables or Chinese Greens and it is best grown from seed.

 Once you have prepared the soil by digging it over well and adding some well rotted compost, a little blood and bone and some cow manure you are ready to plant the Bok Choy Seeds.

 How to Plant and Grow Bok Choy

 In warmer areas it can be grown through winter.